SUBSCRIBE TO OUR FREE NEWSLETTER

 The encyclical states:

 The climate is a common good, belonging to all and meant for all.
 At the global level, it is a complex system linked to many of the essential conditions for human life.
 A very solid scientific consensus indicates that we are presently witnessing a disturbing warming of the climatic system.
 In recent decades this warming has been accompanied by a constant rise in the sea level and, it would appear, by an increase of extreme weather events, even if a scientifically determinable cause cannot be assigned to each particular phenomenon.
-Humanity is called to recognise the need for changes of lifestyle, production and consumption, in order to combat this warming or at least the human causes which produce or aggravate it.
+Humanity is called to recognize the need for changes in lifestyle, production, and consumption in order to combat this warming or at least the human causes which produce or aggravate it.
 It is true that there are other factors (such as volcanic activity, variations in the Earth's orbit and axis, the solar cycle), yet a number of scientific studies indicate that most global warming in recent decades is due to the great concentration of greenhouse gases (carbon dioxide, methane, nitrogen oxides and others) released mainly as a result of human activity.
 Concentrated in the atmosphere, these gases do not allow the warmth of the sun's rays reflected by the Earth to be dispersed in space.
 The problem is aggravated by a model of development based on the intensive use of fossil fuels, which is at the heart of the worldwide energy system.
 Another determining factor has been an increase in changed uses of the soil, principally deforestation for agricultural purposes.

 Though a draft of the encyclical, leaked earlier this week, gave a sense of what Francis' message would be, the Guardian notes that the document is "not only a moral call for action on phasing out the use of fossil fuels, as was expected," but is also "infused with an activist anger and concern for the poor" that castigates "the indifference of the powerful," including government leaders of the richest nations and the industrialists who profit most from the fossil fuel paradigm.